Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 #### TakeTwo Browser Extension

-The TakeTwo Chrome javascript extension uses the [Highlighter chrome extension](https://github.com/jeromepl/highlighter) library to allow the highlighter functionality for selecting text.
+The TakeTwo Chrome javascript extension uses the [Highlighter Chrome extension](https://github.com/jeromepl/highlighter) library to allow the highlighter functionality for selecting text.

 The TakeTwo Chrome browser extension is a plugin to facilitate the capture and categorization words and phrases that could be racially biased through a browser.
 The words and phrases can be categorized.